Complexity

 summary: ClassVar[str] = 'Forbid too many ``for`` statements within a comprehension.'

-class TooManyExceptCasesViolation(node, text=None, baseline=None)[source]
+final class TooManyExceptCasesViolation(node, text=None, baseline=None)[source]

 Bases: ASTViolation